 - Discuss with your teachers on how you can improve the level of questions solving.
 Ask all your doubts related to questions and the concepts involved.

 - Don’t spend more time on easier topics.
 Balance the amount of time you invest on each topic.
 Study all the topics.
 Tough topics require more time and practice.
 After doing some basic questions, go for the tougher ones.
 Do JEE level questions from a coaching module or reference books.

 Difficult is a very relative term.
-A student who understand concepts well can find difficult questions easier than the one who don’t understand the concepts.
+A student who understands concepts well can find difficult questions easier than the one who doesn’t understand the concepts.
 Similarly someone who practiced a lot of good quality JEE questions may not find questions difficult in the exam.